rah00l/rah00l.github.io/_posts/2014-06-12-set-up-ruby-on-rails-on-ubuntu.md

 ---
 layout: post
 title: Setting up a Ruby on Rails development environment on Ubuntu
-tags: [rails, github, sublime ]
+tags: [Rails, Github, Sublime ]
-categories: installation
+categories: Installation
 ---

 We will be setting up a Ruby on Rails development environment on Ubuntu.